dpdani/cereggii/README.md

 Second, the performance problem.
 How come the speedup?

-If we look again at the code, there are a couple of implicit memory locations which are being contended by threads:
+If we look again at [the example code](./examples/atomic_int/counter.py), there are a couple of implicit memory locations which are being contended by threads:

 1. the reference count of `spam.count`;
 2. the reference counts of the `int` objects themselves; and